Discovering Mexican Vanilla: What Makes It Unique (and Why Bakers Adore It)

 Because “Mexican vanilla” gets used loosely, the label matters.
 Look for these signals:

-1) Clear ingredients
+1) Clear Ingredients

 A simple ingredient list is usually a good sign: